 Spain, with its extensive coastline, colorful culture and fabulous food, is at the same time both vibrant and relaxing.
-Head to Andalucia for beautiful architecture, history and a great glass of Rioja; the Canary Islands for striking volcanic sandy beaches or Mallorca for style, glitz and the freshest seafood.
+Head to Andalucia for beautiful architecture and fascinating history, the Basque Country for gourmet cuisine and a glass of Rioja, the Canary Islands for striking volcanic sandy beaches or Mallorca for style, glitz and the freshest seafood.

 Not just the home of sangria, Flamenco, paella and siestas, Spain has a lot more to offer the visitor.
 Whether it's a visit to the buzzing cities of beautiful Madrid or vibrant Barcelona; a week soaking up the culture of Andalucia, or just soaking up the sun in Mallorca, you'll want to return to discover more.